grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -distributor.ingestion-burst-size
 [ingestion_burst_size: <int> | default = 200000]

+# (experimental) Per-tenant burst factor which is the maximum burst size allowed
+# as a multiple of the per-tenant ingestion rate.
+If this is set it will
+# override the `ingestion-burst-size` option.
+# CLI flag: -distributor.ingestion-burst-factor
+[ingestion_burst_factor: <int> | default = 0]

 # Flag to enable, for all tenants, handling of samples with external labels
 # identifying replicas in an HA Prometheus setup.
 # CLI flag: -distributor.ha-tracker.enable-for-all-users